kevinnowland/kevinnowland.github.io/cv.md

 #### Data Scientist

-- Designed bayesian algorithm, implemented in SQL, to estimate favorable percentage for prior authorizations
+- Brought to production multiple versions of algorithm used to determine approval likelihood for prior authorizations which helped drive adoption of company software by national pharmacy chain resulting in increased revenue of $XX million per year
 - Architected productionization process for data science containers to run in Azure Kubernetes Service
-- Implemented algorithm to determine therapeutic alternativees for prescribed medications based on pharmacist behavior
+- Implemented algorithm in SQL to determine therapeutic alternatives for prescribed medications based on drug switching behavior observed in pharmacies.
+Software using this algorithm was integrated into XX pharmacies and YY electronic health records.
 - Re-wrote SQL backend for generating data for XGBoost model
+- Started company's data science journal club

 #### Intern